SystemsApproach/ops/monitor.rst

 Prometheus stay on the edge sites, and only query results are returned to the central location (e.g., to be displayed by Grafana as described in the next subsection).
 This is appropriate for metrics that are both high-volume and seldom viewed.
-The exception is the end-to-end tests described in the previous paragraph.
-These results are immediately pushed to the central site (bypassing Prometheus), because they are low-volume and may require immediate attention.
+One exception is the end-to-end tests described in the previous paragraph.
+These results are immediately pushed to the central site (bypassing the local Prometheus), because they are low-volume and may require immediate attention.

 6.1.2 Creating Dashboards
 ~~~~~~~~~~~~~~~~~~~~~~~~~